Choosing a Candle Making Wax

 If you are just making container or pillar candles then the wax mentioned in the sections above will work well without the need for any additives.
 The wax additives available on this website have descriptions on the wax additives page so I will not go into it here.
 If you are in any doubt contact the 4Candles customer service desk via the contact page.

 The 4Candles customer service desk will be able to give you any help and guidance with your candle making.
-Call 01482 345414 or use the contact form.
+The contact page has our telephone number or you can use the contact form.

 The Other Waxes